Resorts World Sentosa: Construction

 Construction of Resorts World Sentosa Singapore began on 16 April 2007 on the demolished plot of Imbiah Lookout.
 It opened after 34 months of construction on 20 January 2010.

 Festive Hotel opened on 7 January 2010.
 Hotel Michael opened on 13 January 2010.
 Crockfords Tower and Hard Rock Hotel Singapore opened on 20 January 2010, followed by FestiveWalk on 31 January 2010.
 Resorts World Sentosa Casino opened on 14 February 2010.
 Resorts World Sentosa's grand opening was on 7 December 2012.

 Opening

 Universal Studios Singapore was opened for a sneak peek week in view of the Chinese New Year Celebrations, from 5 pm to 9 pm every night between 14 and 21 February 2010.
-The whole park was opened but none of the rides was operational.
+The entire park was open but none of the rides were operational.
 Visitors had to pay SGD10 to get into the park.
 Park tickets for the week were sold out in 2 days.
 The park had its soft opening period from 18 March 2010 to 26 October 2010.